1. What’s your story? Where are you from?

 7. Where did you study?

-I have a bachelors in Mass Communication that I never used.
+I have a bachelor’s in Mass Communication that I never used.
 I always knew I wanted to create art but somehow thought this might lead me there.
-Well it didn’t.
+Well, it didn’t.
 But I did learn a lot about marketing and advertising.
-I’m mostly self-taught but took private lesson from people I admired.
+I’m mostly self-taught but took private lessons from people I admired.

 8. Where do you see yourself in five years?
 Working in an agency?

 I’d like to have my own agency.
-A place I can create from ground up.
-Well I’ve weathered the storm so far why not some more.
+A place I can create from the ground up.
+Well, I’ve weathered the storm so far why not some more.